 The evening started promptly with everyone on their best behaviour and Helena introducing herself and presenting in her own very distinctive and thoroughly entertaining style, anyone who has visited her website or seen her ‘YouTube’ videos will know what I mean.

 As the tasting progressed the wine started to flow and with Helena’s energy and enthusiasm the mood around the hall changed as people started to get more involved and the inevitable friendly banter started with Helena taking it all in her stride.

-Starting with the whites and with a show of hands it seemed like not many people had tasted or even heard of the three on wines on show especially the Picpoul and the Albarino.
-The favourite just, was the Albarino followed by the Picpoul surprisingly to me the Tingleup Riesling came in third although some people really liked it but I thought all three were excellent.
+Starting with the whites and with a show of hands, it seemed like not many people had tasted or even heard of the three wines on show especially the Picpoul and the Albarino.
+The favourite just, was the Albarino followed by the Picpoul surprisingly to me the Tingleup Riesling came in third although some people really liked it, I thought all three were excellent.